gamedev-pro/dmotion/README.md

 ## Support

-I will be supporting DOTSAnimation moving forward.
+I will be supporting DMotion moving forward.
 Bug reports are definitely appreciated.

 Suggestions and feature requests will be considered.
 If you have something in mind, don't hesitate in letting me know.